Hypothyroidism

 To learn the root cause and devise an individualized treatment plan, contact the best thyroid specialists at PrimeHealth in Denver, Colorado, and set up an appointment right away.

-Our Hypothyroidism Reversal Program: Treatments That Work
+Our Hypothyroidism Reversal Program: Treatments that Work.

 • Hypothyroidism diet — The autoimmune Paleo (AIP) diet is a great place to start for Hashimoto’s disease (the number one direct cause of hypothyroidism).
 For 1-6 months, this restrictive diet can reveal food allergens and sensitivities.